carpentries-incubator/docker-introduction/instructors/e01-github-actions.md

 ---
-title: Using Docker with Github Actions
+title: Using Docker with GitHub Actions
 teaching: 30
 exercises: 0
-questions: How do I use Docker from Github Actions?
+questions: How do I use Docker from GitHub Actions?
 objectives:
-- Generate Github.io pages using Pandoc
+- Generate web content to host via GitHub Pages using Pandoc
-- Raise awareness of how Docker can be used in cloud services
+- Raise awareness of how Docker can be used via cloud services
-keypoints: You can call any Docker image from a Github action
+keypoints: You can call any Docker image from a GitHub action
 ---

 :::::::::::::::::::::::::::::::::::::::::  callout

 This lesson can be taught as a replacement of the episode "Containers on the Cloud".
-Participants should have experience working with `git` and Github.
+Participants should have experience working with `git` and GitHub.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 Docker has become an industry standard in providing run-time environments to cloud services.
-This lesson shows how you can use Docker images inside Github Actions.
+This lesson shows how you can use Docker images inside GitHub Actions.
 Our specific example will show a neat way to build a simple website that goes with any project you might have going.

-# Github Actions
+# GitHub Actions

-Github Actions are a means of automating repetitive task in maintaining software projects:
+GitHub Actions provide a means of automating repetitive tasks to support maintaining software projects.
+Some examples include:

 - Testing if your software works correctly (Continuous Integration)
 - Building components for distribution to your users (Continuous Deployment)